Enriching Disentanglement: From Logical Definitions to Quantitative Metrics: Logical definitions of disentangled representations

-For example, in \emph{representation learning} \citep{bengio2013representation}, we may want a function to preserve \newterm{informative} factors in the data \citep{eastwood2018framework}.
-Only when a representation extractor is informative, its output can be used in downstream tasks without any loss of distinguishability.
-This criterion could be formulated as follows: if two inputs $x_1$ and $x_2$ have different factors, $x_1 \neq x_2$, then their representations extracted by a function $f: X \to Z$ should be different too, $f(x_1) \neq f(x_2)$.
-This means that the representation extractor $f$ should be \catterm{injective}, with regard to certain \emph{equality} \citep{mazur2008one} defined on the domain $X$ and codomain $Z$.
+Being informative, expressive, faithful, or useful is a basic requirement for learned representations \citep{bengio2013representation}.
+We want a representation learning model to preserve explanatory factors in data that are informative to the downstream tasks.
+For functions, this criterion could be formulated as follows: If two factors $y$ and $y'$ are different, then their representations $m(y)$ and $m(y')$ extracted by a function $m: Y \to Z$ should be different too.
+This means that the function $m$ should be \emph{injective}: \begin{definition}[Injective function] A function $m: Y \to Z$ is \emph{injective} if

-There are a few equivalent ways to check if a function is injective.
-For example, an injective function $f: X \to Z$ is \catterm{left-cancellable}: